Infinite dimensional Riemannian symmetric spaces with fixed-sign curvature operator: Nonpositive curvature

-If $L$ is a simple L$^*$-algebra of noncompact, let $\mathfrak{g}$ be the element of the homothety class of $L$ that is in the previous list and let $\lambda$ be the scaling factor such that $L=\lambda\cdot\mathfrak{g}$.
-The \textit{Riemannian symmetric space associated to} $L$ is the space $G/K$ endowed with the metric that is the multiple by $\lambda$ of the metric coming from the embedding in GL$_\infty^2(\R)/$O$^2(\infty)$.\\
+Let $L$ be a simple noncompact L$^*$-algebra , let $\mathfrak{g}$ be the element of the homothety class of $L$ that is in the previous list and let $\lambda$ be the scaling factor such that $L=\lambda\cdot\mathfrak{g}$.
+The \textit{Riemannian symmetric space associated to} $L$ is the space $G/K$ endowed with the metric that is the multiple by $\lambda$ of the metric coming from the embedding in GL$_\infty^2(\R)/$O$^2(\infty)$.